natalieforman/ai-pr1-maze/README.md

 ###Description
 A visualization for three ASP generated mazes.
-Uses Javascript, HTML and CSS to create the maze and let the user try to solve the levels.
+Uses Javascript, HTML and CSS to visualize the maze and event handlers to let the user try and solve the levels.

 ### Group Members
 Makaila - Coordinator